pmean/build-website/text/06/HaplotypeAnalysis1.md

 > out which of these haplotype combinations is actually present, but
 > sequencing is a very expensive thing to do.
 Instead, you might be able
 > to infer the likelihood of these haplotypes by looking at multiple
-> patients and  making assumptions consistent with Hardy-Wienberg
+> patients and<U+FFFD> making assumptions consistent with Hardy-Wienberg
 > equilibrium.
 >
 > These inferences are effectively the same as many missing data